Quantum interferometers: principles and applications: HOM interferometer

 The technique of spectrally resolved HOM interference was subsequently employed for the generation and distribution of frequency-entangled qudits, as demonstrated in Fig.\,\ref{HOMSpecRes}(b1-b2) \cite{Jin2016QST}.
 In Fig.\,\ref{HOMSpecRes}(b1), the experimental setup for HOM interference is depicted, with a significant feature being the utilization of a type-II phase-matched periodically poled stoichiometric lithium tantalate (PPSLT) crystal.
 This crystal exhibits a unique distribution where the signal and idler photons possess a broad and anti-correlated spectral distribution \cite{Shimizu2009}.
 Fig.\,\ref{HOMSpecRes}(b2) showcases the measured joint spectral distributions of biphotons, which indeed represent spectrally entangled qudits.
 This method enables the generation of frequency-entangled qudits with $d>10$ without the need for spectral filters or cavities.
 Furthermore, the generated state can be distributed over a total length of 15 km, showcasing the potential for long-distance applications of this technique.

 Finally, Fig. \ref{HOMSpecRes}(c1-c2) present the experimental setup and interference patterns of spectrally resolved HOM interference between two independent sources \cite{Jin2015OE}.
 The interference pattern in the joint spectral distribution is distinctly observed and closely aligns with the theoretical predictions.
 This experiment provides valuable insights into the spectral domain perspective of HOMI-IPS and contributes to a deeper understanding of this phenomenon.
+In addition, the spectrally resolved phenomenon is also explored in the modified HOM interferometer recently \cite{Li2023OLT}.